psyfix/Offensive-Security-Notes/OSCP/Learning Curves.md

 Look at wildcards in the sudo -l command and in general usually it means you can touch anything you want by manipulating the command.

 RUN Rebeus KERBEROAST AND ASEPROAST. - Don't need credentials for this.

+Always check cronjobs and if they are defining the path within, can you write to it? is the executable being called without a full path?
 ```